-Effective the day prior to the first public trading date of our ordinary shares, we intend to adopt and ask our shareholders to approve the 2018 Incentive Award Plan, or the 2018 Plan, under which we may grant cash and equity-based incentive awards to eligible service providers in order to attract, retain and motivate the persons who make important contributions to our company.
+Effective the day prior to the first public trading date of our ordinary shares, we have adopted and our shareholders have approved the 2018 Plan under which we may grant cash and equity-based incentive awards to eligible service providers in order to attract, retain and motivate the persons who make important contributions to our company.
 The material terms of the 2018 Plan are summarized below.